 - Click OK.

-Our article continues below with additional information on changing the width of multiple columns in Excel, including pictures of these steps.
+Our article continues below with additional information on how to make all columns the same width in Excel, including pictures of these steps.

 The steps below are going to show you how to select multiple columns in Microsoft Excel, then change the width of all of these columns so that they have the same width.
 This can be an effective way to make your data easier to read, or it can be helpful for changing the layout of a document so that it prints better.